mihuwis/design_patterns/README.md

 to get through condition check and then more instances were created.

 Key word volatile is used to read variable from main memory not from cache.

+🐜 I had change access to public for instance field just for this test purpose.
+Field SingletonThreadSafe instance should be of course private.

 As synchronization can affects performance we can use: